berkeleyGamedev/DecalWebsite/pages/labs/lab5/lab5.md

 **Congrats, you’re done!**

 ## Supplementary Lecture
-This supplementary lecture demonstrates how to improve your animations in the Animator using the 12 principles of animation.
+This [supplementary lecture](https://youtu.be/aBRQT8tvpKs?si=e6QbtktfhyV3X1hY) demonstrates how to improve your animations in the Animator using the 12 principles of animation.

-It is linked here: [https://youtu.be/aBRQT8tvpKs]

 ## Checkoff Requirement
 Show your animation window and play your finished animation, which should be made with entirely original sprites.